NFL parlay picks, predictions, best bets for Week 6

 Top Week 6 NFL picks

-After simulating every game 10,000 times, the model is high on the Buffalo Bills (-4.5, 50.5) to cover against the Atlanta Falcons on Monday Night Football.
+After simulating every game 10,000 times, the model is high on the Buffalo Bills (-4.5, 49.5) to cover against the Atlanta Falcons on Monday Night Football.
 The Bills are stinging from a 23-20 loss to the New England Patriots on Sunday Night Football.
-Buffalo, which leads the AFC East with a 4-1 record, will look to rebound against a 2-2 Falcons team coming off a bye.
+Buffalo, which is 8-2 over its last 10 primetime games, will look to rebound against a 2-2 Falcons team coming off a bye.
 Atlanta defeated Washington 34-27 in Week 4.

 How to make Week 6 NFL parlays